Rockies vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Eric Lauer (3-2) will take the mound for the Brewers, his sixth start of the season.
+- The Brewers will send Wade Miley (3-1) to the mound for his sixth start this season.

+- He has earned a quality start three times in five starts this season.

+- Miley will look to finish five or more innings for the sixth start in a row.

 |Opponent